Emmy-github-webdev/o_portf_r_on_r/README.md

 - The application will run to the breakpoint and stop
 - Type what you want to inspect.
 Example params, session, @blog
 - To get out of the debug type "continue"
+> Pry
+- Copy gem 'pry-byebug' to group :development, :test do in gemfile
+- Type 'bundle' to import the gems
+- Add 'binding.pry' in the required line of the code
+- Run the application
+- Check for the neccessary parameters

 > Deployment instructions